ilectra/durham/docs/hpcdays/sponsor.md

 ## Treasure hunt

 There will be a treasure hunt for attendees (including sponsors, if desired) to do, which will encourage interaction with the sponsors.
 They will need to ask you a question or get information from your stand to complete the answers, and so help to encourage interaction.
+This will take place on Wednesday.

 ## Attendees